 Selecting a corporate structure for your startup is one of the most difficult decisions a new business owner must make.
 Choosing a structure that does not meet your business goals can have long-lasting or unintended consequences.
-A C-Corp is the preferred entity for startups because it allows you to raise capital better than an LLC, has fewer restrictions than an S-Corp, provides you with tax benefits, and gives you personal liability protection.

 The Law Office of Elliott J. Brown can set up your C-Corp for you and provide you with quality legal advice throughout the life cycle of your startup.

 If your startup plans to raise equity capital, a C-Corp is the most attractive legal structure for investors and venture capitalists (“VCs”).
 Both usually want to be passive investors rather than involved in the day-to-day aspects of running your startup.

 C-Corps can issue preferred shares of stock (equity) which give investors additional rights above common stock.
 Some of these rights may include anti-dilution protection, the right to convert preferred shares into standard shares, and the right to participate in electing the startup’s board of directors.

 S-Corps are limited to 100 shareholders and are prohibited from having non-individual or non-resident alien shareholders.
 This means that VCs are often prohibited from investing in S-Corps because they are not individuals.
 C-Corps do not have these restrictions, so they may attract more investors.

 LLCs are not ideal for investors or VCs because they do not offer equity interests, but rather membership interests.
 While profit interests can be awarded, profit interest doesn’t offer the passive ownership and benefits of stock equity.